-Greta Gillies and Stevie Chy visited the garden of Maude Farrugia and Neil Erenstrom, from Heidelberg Heights.
+Greta Gillies and Stevie Chy visit the garden of Maude Farrugia and Neil Erenstrom, from Heidelberg Heights.
+Maude works part-time for Pip Permaculture magazine.

 The ‘Farrugia-Erenstroms’ are a little family that live in a little house on top of a big hill in Heidelberg Heights.
 Maude works part-time from home for Pip Permaculture magazine, so gardening feels like ‘real’ work a lot of the time.
 She also runs her tiny design label Cheerio Paper Co.
 The rest of her time is spent gardening, looking after 3-year-old Alfie, and being an active member of the local transition towns community.
 Neil works a lot more (though he’s working on making it a lot less) in solar power research and development.
 He facilitates Maude’s garden designs through sheer brawn (and general fear of Maude?!).
 Alfie helps out in the garden by eating much of the produce (before it’s even made it inside), sowing seeds and harvesting.
 You’ll be surprised to find out that this garden has built up its thriving harvest in just under a year!